rwapp/A11yUITests/README.md

 ### Running tests

-In your UI test call `A11ySnapshot().a11ySnapshot(from: self)`.
+In your UI test call `a11ySnapshot()`.
 On first run the test will fail because no snapshot has been created for this test.
 A reference snapshot is generated.
 Grab the reference snapshot from the URL provided in the failure message or find it attached in the test's XCResult.
-The file should be named correctly, but for reference the required filename is included in the `filename` property of the generated json file. add this file to your **UITest** target maintaining the filename.
+Add this file to your **UITest** target ensuring the filename matches the `filename` property of the generated json file.
 Subsequent test runs will be compared against this snapshot, if you wish to generate a new snapshot, remove the reference from your UITest target, run the test, and a new reference will be generated.

 ### Tests